Using Oracle Key Vault Trail File Encryption in Oracle GoldenGate

 Diagram shows the lifecycle of master encryption keys managed in KMS.
 Trail file encryption master key is not stored on the disk by Oracle GoldenGate.
 Distribution Service and Receiver Service connect over secure TLS network using Web Secure Socket (wss) protocol.

-As shown in the diagram, you can select the Key Vault (OKV) as the Key Management System while configuring the the encryption profile for the deployment in Oracle GoldenGate.
+As shown in the diagram, you can select the Key Vault (OKV) as the Key Management System while configuring the encryption profile for the deployment in Oracle GoldenGate.
 This encryption profile is used by the Extract, Replicat processes to store and apply the master keys before transferring trail files using the distribution path and receiving the files on the other end with the RECVPATH process.
-The Web Secure Socket (WSS) protocol is used to validate the connection between the DISTPATH and RECVPATH to estable a secure communication channel.
+The Web Secure Socket (wss) protocol is used to validate the connection between the DISTPATH and RECVPATH to eatablish a secure communication channel.

 Oracle Key Vault Capabilities